Dr Tanya E Stathers

 +44 (0)1634 88 3626

-Dr Tanya Stathers joined the Natural Resources Institute (NRI) of the University of Greenwich in 1998.
-Prior to this she had worked in Papua New Guinea as a researcher at the Cocoa and Coconut Research Institute (1997-98), and at Naliendele Agricultural Research Institute in Mtwara, southern Tanzania on the ODA-funded Cashew Research Programme (1993-95)
+Tanya has worked for the Natural Resources Institute (NRI) since 1998, mainly in Tanzania and Kenya (2004-2015).
+Prior to joining NRI she worked as a researcher at the Cocoa and Coconut Research Institute in Papua New Guinea (1997-98), and on the Cashew Research Programme at Naliendele Agricultural Research Institute in Mtwara, southern Tanzania (1993-95).

-She has significant field work experience in Tanzania, Kenya, Malawi, Uganda, Zimbabwe and Papua New Guinea and has also worked in Ethiopia, Rwanda, and South Africa.
-She also speaks Swahili and slightly rusty French.
+She has long-term experience in Tanzania, Kenya and Papua New Guinea, and significant field work experience in Malawi, Zimbabwe, Ethiopia, Rwanda, Uganda, South Africa and Zambia.
+She speaks Swahili and slightly rusty French.

 Every year after harvest, USD$ 4 billion worth of cereal grains alone are lost across Sub-Saharan Africa, this is valuable food that could have fed millions of people and driven economic activity in the region.
-Much of Tanya’s >25 years of research within agricultural innovation systems across sub-Saharan Africa has focused on the participatory development and promotion of knowledge and effective and acceptable technologies that can help in reducing these postharvest losses, and particularly storage losses.
-She is also involved in more accurately quantifying what losses are happening at each postharvest stage in different crops and why, and what these mean financially and nutritionally for countries; to help shape more targeted loss reduction investments.
+Much of Tanya’s >25 years of research within agricultural innovation systems across sub-Saharan Africa has focused on the participatory development and promotion of knowledge and effective and acceptable technologies that can help in reducing these postharvest food losses, and particularly those during food storage.
+She is also involved in quantifying what and why losses are happening at each postharvest stage in different crops, and the financial and nutritional impacts of these losses for countries helping them shape more targeted loss reduction investments.

 Realising the importance of experiential learning approaches in building capacity, she has co-developed a number of practical training courses, manuals and other supporting materials for trainers and farmers.
 Amongst these are the WFP ‘Training Manual for Improving Grain Postharvest Handling and Storage’, the Moyo Nuts/ New Rotations Zambia ‘Improving Groundnut Production and Postharvest Handling and Storage’ and the Reaching Agents of Change ‘Everything you ever wanted to know about sweetpotato’.

 Tanya has developed and written several research-based training manuals, and created accompanying experiential-learning training courses and appropriate tools including sets of visual flip-charts to facilitate field-based agriculture training and cartoon handouts.
-These combine technical elements of agricultural topics with a hands-on-learning approach.
+These continued-professional development tools combine technical elements of agricultural topics with a hands-on-learning approach.
 Examples include:

-The ‘Everything you ever wanted to know about sweetpotato’ training-of-trainers’ manual and course she developed for the Reaching Agents of Change programme.
-The manual was translated into French, Portuguese and Kiswahili and is used in >11 countries, and the course is run-for-profit by training institutes in Ghana, Nigeria, Burkina Faso, Mozambique, and Tanzania.
+The ‘Everything you ever wanted to know about sweetpotato’ training-of-trainers’ manual and course she developed for the Reaching Agents of Change programme, and updated for use by the Building Nutritious Food Baskets project.
+The manual has been translated into French, Portuguese, Kiswahili and Amharic and is used in >11 countries, and as a run-for-profit course by training institutes in Ghana, Nigeria, Burkina Faso, Mozambique, and Tanzania.

 The ‘Training Manual and Course on Improving Grain Postharvest Handling and Storage’ she co-developed for the World Food Programme (WFP) with Rick Hodges, is widely-used in >21 countries for training groups of smallholder-farmers to improve the quality of their produce through better postharvest management enabling them to gain access to higher value quality-sensitive markets.